emma627/pizzas_house/README.md

 2.add item to the database

-3.show item from the database
+3.show item details from the database

 4.delete an item from the database